 Thomas Mann's uncharacterictically brief novella Death in Venice is a classic of German literature.
 It was made into a movie in 1971.
 The movie, of course set in Venice, was a painstaking recreation of high Edwardian fashions, including many examples of boyhood fashions.
 HBC is unsure, however, as to just how accurately depicted the fashions were.
 Another problem is that the boy chosen to play the Polish boy upon whom the film focuses was much older than the boy in Mann's book.
+The film did not have a hyuge uccss at the time, but is now seen as a imprtant film and is commonly included in lists and books bout movie history.

 This novella by Thomas Mann was published in German as Der Tod in Venedig during 1912.
 A symbol-laden story of aestheticism and decadence, Mann's best-known novella exemplifies the author's regard for Sigmund Freud's writings on the unconscious.
 Gustav von Aschenbach is a revered composer whose work is known for its discipline and formal perfection.
 At his Venetian hotel he encounters the strikingly handsome young teenager Tadzio--a Polish boy.
 Aschenbach is disturbed by his attraction to the boy, and although he watches Tadzio, he dare not speak to him.
 Despite warnings of a cholera epidemic Aschenbach stays in Venice; he sacrifices his dignity and well-being to the immediate experience of beauty as embodied by Tadzio.
 After exchanging a significant look with the boy on the day of Tadzio's scheduled departure, Aschenbach dies of cholera.
 As in his other major works, Mann explores the role of the artist in society.
 The cerebral Aschenbach summons extraordinary discipline and endurance in his literary work, but his private desires overwhelm him.